 You’ll need to estimate your costs and forecast potential income from your rental.
 Some of these costs include maintenance, mortgage, HOA fees, taxes, pest control, landscaping, among others.

 When analyzing your property, you can use the 50% rule to estimate operating expenses.
-That is, 50% of your gross rental income (yearly income from rents) goes towards operating expenses.
+That is, 50% of your gross rental income (yearly income from rents) goes towards operating costs.
 While the 50% rule is used for quick deal analysis, you might need to do more analysis.
 Input all operating expenses in this buy and hold real estate calculator to assess your potential ROI.